wonderschool/mobile-coding-challenge/README.md

 ## Submission

-1. Capture and include a simulator video screen recording of visual demo of the app in this repo
+1. Capture and include a simulator video screen recording visual demo of the app in this repo

 2. To submit your project, commit all your changes to the `master` branch and run the following commands: